 At Capital Dental, we want you to know we understand coming to see us can seem intimidating, and we are committed to making your visit as comfortable as possible.
 Among other things we do to welcome you to our office, we can make most procedures relatively painless, thanks to the power of modern medicine and advanced sedation dentistry practices.

-Usually, a local anesthetic is enough to manage your pain.
+Usually, a local anesthetic is enough to manage your pain and sedate anxiety.
 However, for some people, pain isn’t the only concern.
 Patients who suffer from anxiety, for example, may be concerned about the discomfort of a procedure that will cause elevated anxiety.
 If that’s the case for you, don’t worry!
 Dental sedation can make your visit a breeze!

 Controlling Dental Pain: Local Anesthesia vs. General Anesthesia vs. Sedation

 Dentists use three primary methods to manage patients’ pain and stress during procedures:

 - Local anesthesia: numbs the immediate area being worked on

 - General anesthesia: makes you unconscious for the duration

 - Sedative medication: calms you – dentists can choose different levels of sedative